Utumno/Utumno.github.io/source/_posts/2013-12-21-set-up-octopress-in-windows-7.markdown

 	cd -

-Then (and only then) commit your source (only then for github to have your default branch as master)
+Then (and only then) commit your source (only then for github to set your default branch as master)

 	MrD@MRSD /c/Dropbox/Udun/octopress (source)
 	$ git push origin source